matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 ## Bookkeeping Without Ledgers

 At its core, accounting is about keeping track of countable things over time.
 Some of the oldest documents archelogists have found register quantities in old societies: food, animals, people, money.
-Nowadays, accounting is usually interested in tracking money whereas other areas (such as inventory management or the census bureau) count the rest.
+Nowadays, accounting is usually interested in tracking money, whereas other areas (such as inventory management or the census bureau) count the rest.
 For the rest of this article, we'll focus on money.

 Let's start with a very simple example.
 Imagine you're in a small town with two people: Alice and Bob.
 Alice has $100 in her pocket and Bob has $50 as of January 1st, 2024.
 We'll record this data in a table as follows: